nhsx/nhsx-internship-projects/index.md

 # Internship Projects

 Below is a list of internship projects which are continually being updated and added to.
 We also welcome project proposals from both prospective students and interested organisations.
-Please contact [analytics-unit@nhsx.nhs.uk](analytics-unit@nhsx.nhs.uk) with any queries.
+Please contact us at the [DART mailbox](analytics-unit@nhsx.nhs.uk) with any queries.

 ---
-## Ongoing Projects
+## Active Projects
-*Interns actively working on these or will be later this year - many are still open to further development*
+*Interns actively working on these or will be later this year - many are still open to further development beyond this*

 ### January 2023